Saim20/voice-assistant/README.md

-# Voice Assistant with Whisper.cpp and GNOME Integration
+# GNOME Assistant with Whisper.cpp and GNOME Integration

 A modern, D-Bus-based voice assistant for GNOME Shell that uses whisper.cpp for offline speech recognition.